A Tale of Two Cities: Autobiographical material

 'Do you particularly like the man [Darnay]?' he muttered, at his own image [which he is regarding in a mirror]; 'why should you particularly like a man who resembles you?
 There is nothing in you to like; you know that.
 Ah, confound you!
 What a change you have made in yourself!
 A good reason for talking to a man, that he shows you what you have fallen away from and what you might have been!
 Change places with him, and would you have been looked at by those blue eyes [belonging to Lucie Manette] as he was, and commiserated by that agitated face as he was?
 Come on, and have it out in plain words!
 You hate the fellow.'

-Many have felt that Carton and Darnay are doppelgängers, which Eric Rabkin defines as a pair "of characters that together, represent one psychological persona in the narrative".
-If so, they would prefigure such works as Robert Louis Stevenson's Dr Jekyll and Mr Hyde.
-Darnay is worthy and respectable but dull (at least to most modern readers), Carton disreputable but magnetic.

-One can only suspect whose psychological persona it is that Carton and Darnay together embody (if they do), but it is often thought to be the psyche of Dickens.
-He might have been quite aware that between them, Carton and Darnay shared his own initials, a frequent property of his characters.
-However, he denied it when asked.
+Charles Darnay shared Dickens's initials, a frequent property of his characters.
+Darnay's ambiguous fate may have been a reflection of Dickens's own insecurities.

-Dickens dedicated the book to the Whig and Liberal prime minister Lord John Russell: "In remembrance of many public services and private kindnesses."
+Dickens dedicated the book to Whig and Liberal prime minister Lord John Russell: "In remembrance of many public services and private kindnesses."

 Contemporary criticisms

 The reports published in the press were divergent.
 Thomas Carlyle was enthusiastic, which made the author "heartily delighted".
 On the other hand, Mrs. Oliphant found "little of Dickens" in the novel.
-The critic James Fitzjames Stephen called it a "dish of puppy pie and stewed cat which is not disguised by the cooking" and "a disjointed framework for the display of the tawdry wares, which are Mr Dickens's stock-in-trade.
+The critic James Fitzjames Stephen called it a "dish of puppy pie and stewed cat which is not disguised by the cooking" and "a disjointed framework for the display of the tawdry wares, which are Mr Dickens's stock-in-trade".